 “So,” he said, in a low voice, “I haven’t seen you around camp.”

 He gave me this look like he knew I didn’t belong there, but wanted to toy with me and see what kind of bullshit lie I came up with…So I came up with something, just in case I had him pegged wrong and that creepy look was just him looking creepy.

 “Yeah, I kinda like to keep to myself…”

 He chuckled softly to himself, “It’s okay, kid.
 You don’t have to worry about me.
 But see that guy?”
 He nodded over to the guy in front of me that had been staring me down.
 I nodded to show I understood.
 He continued, “That guy is Dennis—He’s a dick.
 In all senses of the word…he likes to fuck people.
 I can already see he knows you’re not a Scout.”

 “Yeah,” I said, trying to be as ambiguous as possible until I decided if this guy was to be trusted or not.
 He seemed pretty cool.
-He had a real Rock ‘N Roll attitude about him.
-A big, dark curly mop on his head and a stubble speckled jawline that spoke of easy living, matched with his aviator glasses and sleeveless ragtop… He looked like a Jewish Jim Morrison.
+He had a real Rock ‘N Roll attitude about him, a big, dark curly mop on his head and a stubble speckled jawline that spoke of easy living, aviator glasses, and a sleeveless ragtop…like a Jewish Jim Morrison.

 He slapped me on my arm, “Shit, you don’t even know what a Scout is, do you?”

 “It’s cool,” he laughed.
 “I’ll fill you in when we get to camp.”

 And that’s what he did.
 When we parked at the beach, he took me across the camp, over to his hut and filled me in on where I was.
 I couldn’t believe what I was being told…